Saving the lives of the rich and the urban poor through cross-subsidisation

 LifeBank is primarily funded by venture capital and its own revenue.
 Our primary goal this year is to break even so that our revenue can finance our operations and then we can only raise financing for growth.

-Increasingly, we are looking into grant funding from Development Finance Institutions (DFIs) because we can build a really small business on the 30% of Nigerians who have the capacity to afford our services, and we think that that is not the right way to build an inclusive business.
+Increasingly, we are looking into grant funding from Development Finance Institutions (DFIs).
+We can build a really smart business on the 30% of Nigerians who have the capacity to afford our services, but we think that that is not the right way to build an inclusive business.
 To build an inclusive business, you need to serve both the premium customers and those at the bottom of the pyramid and to do that, you need to figure out a payment mechanism for those with absolutely no income.

 What advice do you have for businesses that are trying to figure out what kind of finance would be right for them, whether that's grant finance or venture capital?